robinrodricks/FluentFTP/README.md

 See more examples [here](https://github.com/hgupta9/FluentFTP/tree/master/FluentFTP.Examples).

 ## API

+Quick API documentation for the `FtpClient` class, which handles all FTP/FTPS functionality.

-Note: All methods support synchronous and asynchronous versions.
+**Note:** All methods support synchronous and asynchronous versions.
 Simply add the "Begin" prefix to a method for the async version.

-**Basic API**
+### Basic API

 - **new FtpClient()** - Creates and returns a new FTP client instance.
 - **Host** - The server IP or hostname.
 Required.